julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 In every village, someone had “bad eyes.”
 Sometimes it was a neighbor whose praise came too quickly.
 Sometimes an elder whose glance lingered too long on livestock.
 Sometimes simply the person everyone avoided in the street.

-Across Europe and the Mediterranean, the evil eye wasn’t abstract—it was practical, lived experience.
+Across Europe and the Mediterranean, the evil eye wasn’t abstract, it was practical, lived experience.
 And the protections households used were equally practical: **herbs grown by the threshold, hung above the door, burned after visits, or brewed into cleansing water.**

-Below are the historically attested plants used to keep out the evil eye—no modern inventions, only real cultural lore.
+Below are the historically attested plants used to keep out the evil eye: no modern inventions, only real cultural lore.

 - **Rue** — breaks the evil eye
 - **Basil** — blocks gossip and malice